top of page

 Our Story

-Since 1973, Powell Senior Citizens Ago-Go, Inc. (Powell Senior Center) has been serving people aged 60+ in Powell, Wyoming and its surrounding rural areas of Willwood, Ralston, Garland, and Clark.
+Since 1973, Powell Senior Citizens Ago-Go, Inc. (Powell Senior Center) has served adults age 60+ in Powell, Wyoming, and the surrounding rural communities of Willwood, Ralston, Garland, and Clark.

-Our services enable independence.
-According to one of our senior clients, “I would not be able to make any of my weekly appointments without the rides from the Senior Citizens’ Bus.
-I would be stuck in my home all the time.”
+Our programs are designed to support independence.
+As one client shared, “I would not be able to make any of my weekly appointments without the rides from the Senior Citizens’ Bus.”

 Powell, Wyoming

-Powell is a rural town located in the northwest corner of Wyoming, 75 miles east of Yellowstone National Park.
-It sits amid the Big Horn Basin in Park County with the Beartooth, Pryor, Absaroka, and Big Horn Mountain ranges surrounding it.
+Powell is a rural community in northwestern Wyoming, located about 75 miles east of Yellowstone National Park.
+Nestled in the Big Horn Basin, it is surrounded by the Beartooth, Pryor, Absaroka, and Big Horn mountain ranges.

 bottom of page